maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-11.md

 ### Rationale / Technology choices

-The main technology choice here is the decentralized pub/sub messaging protocol to be used.
+The major technology choice here is the decentralized pub/sub messaging protocol to be used.
 The main alternatives in the space are:

 * [LibP2P pubsub](https://docs.libp2p.io/concepts/pubsub/overview/)
 *  Derivatives of libp2p, such as [Waku v2](https://waku.org/))